 The most crucial objective for all nations is to improve their ability to spot future pandemics and respond to them wherever and whenever they happen.
 This involves exchanging sequence data in international databases and genetic sequencing of pathogens.

-Industrialized nations should help lower- and middle-income countries build their public health capacities to provide the best possible health security for the global population.
+Industrialized nations should help lower—and middle-income countries build their public health capacities to ensure the best possible health security for the global population.

-The COVID-19 pandemic revealed flaws in many regions' global laboratory capability in emerging diseases.
-That capability, crucial for global response and for identifying the spread of potential infectious diseases elsewhere, is being strengthened by a significant effort by the World Health Organization (WHO) and its partners.
+The COVID-19 pandemic revealed flaws in many regions' global laboratory capability for emerging diseases.
+The World Health Organization (WHO) and its partners are making a significant effort to strengthen this capability, which is crucial for global response and for identifying the spread of potential infectious diseases elsewhere.

 To do that, more than a one-size-fits-all strategy is needed; laboratories can only be maintained if they are tailored to the societies and settings in which they are located.

-Another important monitoring aspect is the requirement to change the focus from early pathogen detection in human populations to early pathogen detection in wildlife habitats and animal populations, preventing them from getting established in wildlife habitats long before they spread to people.
+Another important monitoring aspect is the need to shift the focus from early pathogen detection in human populations to early pathogen detection in wildlife habitats and animal populations.
+This would prevent pathogens from establishing themselves in wildlife habitats long before they spread to people.

 Are we ready for the next?

-By failing to prepare for and respond to the Covid-19 epidemic adequately, the world has failed a crucial test.
-We need to take note of this and act right now in the interests of everyone.
+The world has failed a crucial test by failing to adequately prepare for and respond to the COVID-19 epidemic.
+We must take note of this and act now in everyone's interest.

 To ensure that individuals may realize their full potential as workers and that nations can create more resilient, inclusive, and affluent futures, pandemic prevention, preparedness, and response rooted in robust health systems that reach everyone, everywhere - especially the most vulnerable - are essential.